What is Product-Led Growth? Definition, Strategy & Metrics

 • Retention-focused: CLG aims to build strong customer relationships, deliver a great user experience, and increase customer retention.

-• Resource intensive: CLG requires significant resources to maintain direct communication with users, gather customer insights, and deliver personalized experiences throughout the customer journey.
+• Resource-intensive: CLG requires significant resources to maintain direct communication with users, gather customer insights, and deliver personalized experiences throughout the customer journey.

-Examples of successful product-led brands include:
+Examples of successful product-led companies include:

 Examples of Product-led brands